NRPA Equity in Practice Certificate Program Series

 Those who have successfully completed all three certificate programs will be awarded a NRPA Equity in Practice Digital Badge that can be added to email signatures, resumes, websites, and social media.

 To begin the certificate program series, prospective learners must apply to enroll in Certificate 1.
-Cohorts are limited to 20 participants, with multiple cohorts completing Certificate 1 each year.
-Information on expected enrollment dates for Certificate 1 cohorts can be found below.
+Cohorts are limited to 20 participants.
+Multiple cohorts of Certificate 1 are offered annually.

 Learning-Centered Approach